stefcameron/rtvjs/README.md

 *   `./node/rtv[.dev].cjs`: CJS (not minified, primarily for use in Node)
 *   `./node/rtv[.slim][.dev].mjs`: ESM (not minified, primarily for use in Node)
-*   `./browser/rtv.esm[.slim][.dev].js`: ESM (not minified, for use by bundlers or for debugging; non-slim/self-contained versions are also good for browser debugging)
+*   `./browser/rtv.esm[.slim][.dev].js`: ESM (not minified, for use by bundlers; non-slim/self-contained Dev version is good for browser debugging as a counterpart to the minified Prod version)
-*   `./browser/rtv.esm.min.js`: ESM (minified, primarily for use directly in the browser)
+*   `./browser/rtv.esm.min.js`: ESM (minified, primarily for use directly in the browser in Prod)

 ## Dev